-But Dolly Parton's classic, "I Will Always Love You", had such a massive commercial success and left such an indeliable cultural imprint across the world that I think it's fair to give the song that accolade.
+To say something is the greatest of all time is a pretty bold statement, especially when talking about the greatest love song and singles of all time.
+But Dolly Parton's classic, "I Will Always Love You", had such a massive commercial success and left such an indelible cultural imprint across the world that I think it's fair to give the song that accolade.

 Sometimes it's best to go with your gut feeling.

 Ironically, this great love song isn't about romantic love.
 Parton penned it about the end of her professional relationship with her longtime musical partner and mentor Porter Wagoner.
 It was a rough split, but in the end, it was done out of love and she gifted him the prettiest song out there.

 Parton released "I Will Always Love You" in 1974 on the album Jolene, and it became a number one hit on the Billboard chart.
 She originally recorded the song at RCA's Studio B in Nashville.
 It was even featured in her film The Best Little Whorehouse in Texas, in which she starred opposite Burt Reynolds.
 She made millions in royalties from the song, and it ultimately cemented her legend in country music.

 In 1982, Parton re-recorded the song, and, again, it hit number one.
 Parton was the first artist to reach number one on the country charts in separate decades for the same song.
 Parton recorded yet another version with Vince Gill in 1995 for the album Something Special and the two singers were awarded "Vocal Event of the Year" at the 1996 CMAs.
 Did we mention she's also performed duet with Carrie Underwood?

 "I Will Always Love You" remains a poignant love song 40 years later.
 And Parton had nothing but love for its subject until the end.
 Shortly before Wagoner's death in 2007, Parton gave him a personal performance of the song at his 50th anniversary of the Grand Ole Opry in Nashville.